 To use the phrase paper-knife-cut is too cumbersome ~ and not quite accurate if I use a kitchen knife.
 Who owns a paper knife these days?
 I have one at home, but it is ~ deliberately ~ very blunt.
 Adverbs such as tearing ~ ripping ~ hacking ~ slicing ~ do not sound neat enough, although slicing often sounds appropriate.

-A paper-knife-cut edge ~ a cobbled edge ~ has a slightly rustic look.
-I chose the word cobble because I find that cobble-edging is the best finish for some jobs.
+A paper-knife-cut edge has a slightly rustic look.
+I chose the word cobble because I find that ~ a cobbled edge ~ is the best finish for some jobs.
 Because the cobbler's knife is often my preferred tool I use my cobbler's knife a lot.
 It is efficient ~ it gives a neat result ~ it is often easier than alternatives.
+For strong handmade papers ~ such as the Khadi 320gsm above ~ nothing sharper than a knife will slice the paper apart.
 I list links to some uses, below.

 I find that cobbled edge complements the deckled edge of handmade papers very well.
 To me the mix of guillotine-cut-edge and deckled-edge on the same sheet of paper ~ looks odd.
 Such a mix is often acceptable in prepared materials ~ such as books.